JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 Spring 2022

-I will start a new position of Assistant Professor (Professeure Adjointe) at the <a href="https://www.umontreal.ca/">Université de Montréal</a> in June 2022, working in the <a href="https://dms.umontreal.ca/fr/">Département de mathématiques et statistique</a>.
+I am so thrilled to announce that I will start a new position of Assistant Professor (Professeure Adjointe) at the <a href="https://www.umontreal.ca/">Université de Montréal</a> in June 2022, working in the <a href="https://dms.umontreal.ca/fr/">Département de mathématiques et statistique</a>.

 I recently received the Pierre Robillard Award 2022, an Award given by the Statistical Society of Canada that "recognizes the best PhD thesis defended at a Canadian university in a given year and written in the fields covered by The Canadian Journal of Statistics" (https://ssc.ca/en/award/pierre-robillard-award).